adjust/react_native_sdk/README.md

 }
 ```

 **Warning:** There is a bug in version 1.2.0 of React Native where deep link URL delivery to JavaScript only works if the
 app is opened in the background already.
-If app is closed and not running in the background, opening it by click on an
+If the app is closed and not running in the background, opening it by click on an
 universal link **will not deliver universal link URL info to your callback method in JavaScript**.
-This will also cause that
+This will also cause the
-call to `Adjust.appWillOpenUrl` will not be made and, if reattribution for this user should have happen, it won't.
+call to `Adjust.appWillOpenUrl` to not be made, and if reattribution for this user should have happened, it won't.

 If you are following the [React Native official linking docs][rn-linking] for iOS, you will encounter this issue.

 As a quick fix, you can bypass the JavaScript layer and add a call to our SDK directly in your `AppDelegate.m`.
 It would
 look like this:

 ```objc